LifeLive/kickoff/readme.md

 ## Features

 * A quick and flexible setup to help when developing static HTML templates
+* Get up and running writing templated web pages in a matter of minutes.
+No config to get in your way unless you want to build in more complex Assemble functionality
 * A setup based on [Assemble](http://assemble.io/), and [Grunt](http://gruntjs.com/), it gives you the power of using a templating language (such as Handlebars), and the flexibility of being able to write content using Markdown.
 * Integrated with [Kickoff](http://tmwagency.github.io/kickoff/) - a minimal front-end framework developed at [TMW](http://www.tmw.co.uk/)